Deadline: January 15, 2019

 Florida law requires all non-U.S. students who are going to be graduate teaching assistants– even if exempted from the IELTS, MELAB and TOEFL requirement — to prove adequate command of the English language.
 One way to demonstrate oral proficiency in order to teach is to take the SPEAK test.

 Transcripts: International students may use unofficial transcripts for the admissions process.
 However, once admitted they must provide official transcripts and certificates of degree.
-UF requires transcripts in the original language and an approved translation.
+UF requires transcripts in the native language and an English translation, as well as copies of the degree certificate in the native language and an English translation.

 Further useful information may be obtained through the University of Florida International Center.